davidbtadokoro/kworkflow/documentation/man/features/kw-send-patch.rst

 \--cc='<recipient>,...':
   Specify the recipients that will receive a copy of the patch via e-mail.

+\--to-groups='<recipient>,...':
+  Specify the groups recipients that contain the email of the users that will receive the patch via e-mail.
+The *<recipiient>* list can be any of the groups created using the ``kw manage-contacts`` feature.

+\--cc-groups='<recipient>,...':
+  Specify the groups recipients that will receive a copy of the patch via e-mail.

 \--simulate:
   Do everything without actually sending the e-mail.
 This is similar to